Get in touch with James today:

 James' Areas of Practice

-James F. Parker received his undergraduate degree in political science with a concentration in public administration, magna cum laude, from the University of Tennessee in 2012.
-During his final semester, he served as legislative intern and aid to Chairwoman Mae Beavers and the Senate Judiciary Committee for the 107th Tennessee General Assembly.
-In 2015, he graduated magna cum laude from Washington and Lee University School of Law, where he was the recipient of the J. Hardin and Heather Marion Scholarship.
-During law school, he spent a summer as a judicial intern for Chief Justice Gary Wade of the Tennessee Supreme Court and an entire academic year as a law clerk-extern for Senior Justice Lawrence Koontz of the Virginia Supreme Court.
-He was a finalist in the John W. Davis Appellate Advocacy Competition, a regional semi-finalist in the National Moot Court Competition, a regional champion of the American Bar Association Appellate Advocacy Competition, and the notes editor for the Washington and Lee Journal on Civil Rights and Social Justice.
-Before joining Hodges, Doughty & Carson as an associate in 2017, he served as a judicial law clerk for the United States District Court for the Eastern District of Tennessee where he spent a portion of his two year appointment as a chambers law clerk for Chief District Judge Thomas A. Varlan and the remainder working on civil rights and post-conviction litigation for all eight active and senior status district judges.
+James received his undergraduate degree magna cum laude in political science with a concentration in public administration from the University of Tennessee-Knoxville and received his law degree magna cum laude from Washington and Lee School of Law.
+In his final semester as an undergraduate student, James served as legislative aid to the Senate Judiciary Committee of the 107th Tennessee General Assembly.
+During law school, James spent a summer with the chambers of then-Chief Justice Gary Wade of the Tennessee Supreme Court and an entire academic year as a law clerk-extern for Senior Justice Lawrence Koontz of the Virginia Supreme Court.
+Before joining Hodges, Doughty & Carson, James served a two-year appointment with the United States District Court for the Eastern District of Tennessee—a portion of that time as a law clerk for Chief District Judge Thomas A. Varlan and the remainder working for all district judges.

-James enjoys spending time with family, his girlfriend, and their dogs.
-An Eagle Scout, his favorite activities include sailing, swimming, hiking, and relaxing at the Parker family cabin.
+An East Tennessee native, James enjoys spending time with his family, his wife Rachel, and their dogs and cats.
+An Eagle Scout from Troop 6 in Knoxville, his favorite activities include sailing, hiking, swimming, and relaxing at the Parker family cabin located in Sevier County, Tennessee.

 - U.S. Sixth Circuit Court of Appeals